Microbiota: Acquisition and change

 The initial acquisition of microbiota in animals from mammalians to marine sponges is at birth, and may even occur through the germ cell line.
 In plants, the colonizing process can be initiated below ground in the root zone, around the germinating seed, the spermosphere, or originate from the above ground parts, the phyllosphere and the flower zone or anthosphere.
 The stability of the rhizosphere microbiota over generations depends upon the plant type but even more on the soil composition, i.e. living and non living environment.
 Clinically, new microbiota can be acquired through fecal microbiota transplant to treat infections such as chronic C. difficile infection.

 Microbiota by host

 Humans

 The human microbiota includes bacteria, fungi, archaea and viruses.
 Micro-animals which live on the human body are excluded.
 The human microbiome refers to their collective genomes.

-Humans are colonized by many microorganisms; the traditional estimate was that humans live with ten times more non-human cells than human cells; more recent estimates have lowered this to 3:1 and even to about 1:1.
+Humans are colonized by many microorganisms; the traditional estimate was that humans live with ten times more non-human cells than human cells; more recent estimates have lowered this to 3:1 and even to about 1:1 by number (1:350 by mass).

-In fact, these are so small that there are around 100 trillion microbiota on the human body.
+In fact, these are so small that there are around 100 trillion microbiota on the human body, around 39 trillion by revised estimates, with only 0.2 kg of total mass in a "reference" 70 kg human body.

 The Human Microbiome Project sequenced the genome of the human microbiota, focusing particularly on the microbiota that normally inhabit the skin, mouth, nose, digestive tract, and vagina.
 It reached a milestone in 2012 when it published initial results.